cj-wong/photo-dash/docs/DATA.md

 ### "value"

 - If the [element](#type) is text, this is the text itself.
 - If the [element](#type) is a gauge, this represents the reading within a [range](#range).
-It will create a gray line within the gauge and may label the line with this value, provided that the number doesn't obscure any of the range markers.
-The value number will have a gray outline to indicate its relation to the gauge.
+A gray line will indicate this value within the gauge and may be labeled with the value, provided that the number doesn't obscure any of the range markers.
+The value number, if rendered, will have a gray outline to indicate its relation to the gauge.